JoshCheek/surrogate/Readme.md

 user.should have_been_initialized_with 12
 ```

-Initialization is always recorded, so that you don't have to override it just to get it to record the args.
+Initialization is **always recorded**, so that you don't have to override it just to be able to query.

 ```ruby
 class MockUser < Struct.new(:id)